ekufta0530/proposal_generator/README.md

 ### Draft vs Live Separation

-Each table supports draft/live separation with `is_draft` boolean:
+Some tables support draft/live separation with `is_draft` boolean:
 - **Draft data** (`is_draft = true`): Work-in-progress content
 - **Live data** (`is_draft = false`): Published, publicly accessible content

+**Note**: Tenant profiles, proposal layouts, and tenant references do not have draft functionality since they represent company branding, structure, and customer stories that don't change frequently.

 ## Data Flow